Interview with Aurelijus Veryga about an alcohol ad ban in Lithuania

 We always hear from Parliament Spokespersons and MPs that the agenda of the Parliament is very busy and that’s why there are delays in the adoption of many legal texts.
 Despite this, the removal of alcohol advertisement ban was included in the Parliament’s agenda when 50 of 141 MPs signed the document to do this.
 In few days after that there was voting procedure on introduction of legal amendments and starting of discussion of the law.
 60 out of almost 100 MPs who participated in plenary voted in favour of this.
 This was not the end.
 In bridge of Parliament statutes it was decided to choose not the committee for Health but the committee for Economic affairs to handle this issue.

 Everything has been done extremely quickly in order to avoid public discussions.
 The Plenary of the Parliament will vote on this on June 28.

 What position has media taken?

 Media is the most scared about all of this.
 Most of the commercial TVs companies and printed media decided to block any information on this discussion that is coming from the public health side.
 It is only possible to find news about the media relocating outside the country if a ban is adopted but with no comments from public health side.
-The media is clearly afraid of the public reaction which was crucial 2 years ago.
-Only National television and radio, some commercial radio stations and Catholic press allowed discussion and information from the public health side.
+The media is clearly afraid of the public reaction which was crucial two years ago.
+Only national television and radio, some commercial radio stations and Catholic press allowed discussion and information from the public health side.
 The biggest information channels only work with one side.